 burial costs and estate taxes.

-* Funds for a readjustment period, to finance a move, or to provide
+* Money for a readjustment period, to finance a move, or to provide

 time for family members to find a job.